Nursing (543)

 543-105 - Nursing Health Alterations

-Elaborates upon the basic concepts of health and illness as presented in Nursing Fundamentals.
-Students apply theories of nursing in the care of clients through the lifespan, utilizing problem solving and critical thinking.
-Students also study conditions affecting different body systems and apply therapeutic nursing interventions.
-Concepts of leadership, team building and scope of practice are also introduced.
+This course elaborates upon the basic concepts of health and illness as presented in Nursing Fundamentals.
+It applies theories of nursing in the care of patients through the lifespan, utilizing problem solving and critical thinking.
+This course will provide an opportunity to study conditions affecting different body systems and apply evidence-based nursing interventions.
+It will also introduce concepts of leadership and management.
 (Prerequisites: 543-101 Nursing Fundamentals; 543-102 Nursing Skills; 543-103 Nursing Pharmacology; 543-104 Nursing: Introduction to Clinical Practice; 806-179 Advanced Anatomy and Physiology)

 3 Credit hours